 Here’s what a typical border run looks like:

 Is it glamorous?
 No. Is it oddly satisfying in a rebellious expat kind of way?
-Absolutely.
+Sorta.

 Popular routes include: